 A monumental figure in the early history of the United States lived at this grand Georgian property at 788 Palisado Avenue.

-The lawyer Oliver Ellsworth (1745-1807) helped draft the United States Constitution, served as the senator for Connecticut and was the nation’s third Chief Justice.
+The lawyer Oliver Ellsworth (1745-1807) helped draft the United States Constitution.
+He served as the senator for Connecticut and was the nation’s third Chief Justice.

 His two and a half-storey homestead was built in 1781, originally composed of five bays, but with a later recessed extension supported by Tuscan columns.

-As you see it, the house’s interior has been preserved in the 19th century, and has decor and furnishings related to Ellsworth and his descendants.
+The house’s interior has been preserved as it was in the 19th century.
+I got chills knowing that the decor and furnishings were related to Ellsworth and his descendants.

-The building has been in the hands of the Connecticut Daughters of the American Revolution since 1903, and is open to the public on weekends.
+The building has been in the hands of the Connecticut Daughters of the American Revolution since 1903.
+On my visit, the property was open on Saturdays.

 6. Windsor Center River Trail

-One of a few things to love about this 1.3-mile trail along the Farmington River is that you can get onto it on foot from the centre of town, either by the train station or from Palisado Avenue.
+One of a few things to love about this 1.3-mile trail along the Farmington River is that you can get onto it on foot from the center of town.
+There are trailheads by the train station or from Palisado Avenue.

 The looping paved route is an easy stroll, threading through a patch of wetland, as well as a pond and of course the riverbank.

-Because of the standing water you may need to bring bug spray, but the upside is a peaceful escape to bird-rich nature on wheelchair and stroller friendly terrain.
+Because of the standing water I’d advise you to bring bug spray.
+The upside is a peaceful escape to bird-rich nature on wheelchair and stroller-friendly terrain.

 7. Back East Brewery

-Nowhere has embraced the craft beer phenomenon quite like Connecticut, and in Windsor you’ll be within striking distance of two small-scale breweries.
+I don’t think anywhere has embraced the craft beer phenomenon quite like Connecticut.
+In Windsor you’ll be within striking distance of two small-scale breweries.

-Back East Brewery is a brief cab ride west in Bloomfield and has a sociable little taproom open Thursday to Sunday and serving a range of ales, porters and seasonal brews.
+Back East Brewery is a brief cab ride west in Bloomfield and has a sociable little taproom open Wednesday to Sunday, serving a range of brews, from traditional to out-there.

-There are 15 or more on tap at any one time, and if you can’t make up your mind you can order a flight of four for $7.
+There are 15 or more on tap at any time.
+If you can’t make up your mind you can order a flight of four.
 On sunny days you can find a seat at the outdoor patio, and there’s often live music as well as a food truck.

 8. Windsor Art Center